olumidetowoju/multi-cloud-kms-lab/common/resources/day8/day8-identity-access.md

 ---

+## 💡 Concept

+Each cloud logs every KMS key operation (Encrypt, Decrypt, ReEncrypt, GenerateDataKey, etc.) through its native audit system.
+This lab shows you how to query those logs and visualize cross-cloud activity from IAM users, roles, and services.

+---

 ## 🧩 Learning Objectives
 By the end of this lab, you will:
 - Configure IAM principals for each cloud.